icamaster/Pintry/README.md

 ## Release
 The current latest release is V1.1.
 This version has not been tested or manufactured yet, therefore I would suggest double checking it if you plan on bulding it!
+All the necessary manufacturing and assembly files are in the 'OutputJob/Version' and 'Enclosure' folders.